List of Good Trouble characters: Rachel Boyle

 Rachel Boyle (portrayed by Maisie Klompus; seasons 1-4) is Marianna's friend and business partner for Bulk Beauty.

 Claire Badgley

 Claire Badgley (portrayed by Seri DeYoung; seasons 1-4) is Marianna's friend and business partner for Bulk Beauty and Raj's new girlfriend.

 Gina Spero

 Gina Spero (portrayed by Rachel Rosenbloom; seasons 1-4) is Marianna's friend and business partner for Bulk Beauty.

-Elijah Andriex
+Elijah Adrieux

 Elijah Adrieux (portrayed by Denim Richards; season 2) is Gael's first love.

 Marcus

 Marcus (portrayed by Juan Antonio; season 2) is a lawyer at Legal Aid.

 Teresa

 Teresa (portrayed by Lisandra Tena; season 2) is a lawyer at Legal Aid.

 Cary Plack

 Cary Plack (portrayed by Amin El Gamal; season 2) is a research assistant at Legal Aid.

 Gwen Tuckerman

 Gwen Tuckerman (portrayed by Nicole Lynn Evans; season 2), a research assistant at Legal Aid.

 Joseph Turner

 Joseph Turner (portrayed by Richard Brooks; season 2) is the father of Malika.